joealewine/blockchain-rhos/howto/console-upgrade-ocp.md

   value: OPENSHIFT
 ```

 Save the file on your local system.
-You can then upgrade your operator with the following command:
+You can then issue the following command upgrade your operator:
 ```
 kubectl apply -f operator-upgrade.yaml
 ```